AOI: Context-Aware Multi-Agent Operations via Dynamic Scheduling and Hierarchical Memory Compression: Related Work

 \subsection{Machine Learning in AIOps}

 Machine learning–based approaches, collectively known as AIOps, have emerged to overcome the limitations of static rule-based systems.
-A number of surveys provide comprehensive analyses of AIOps methods and real-world operational challenges \cite{dang2019aiops, yeruva2023aiops, diaz2023joint, zhang2025survey}.
-Among these techniques, log-based anomaly detection has been a major focus.
-Deep learning models such as LogAnomaly \cite{meng2019loganomaly} and earlier sequence-learning approaches such as DeepLog \cite{du2017deeplog} have achieved impressive results in detecting operational anomalies from large-scale unstructured logs.
-These methods typically learn normal system behavior from historical data and flag statistically or semantically unusual patterns as potential incidents, offering a scalable alternative to manual log inspection.
+Surveys of AIOps methods describe a broad landscape of anomaly detection, diagnosis, event correlation, and automated response \cite{dang2019aiops,yeruva2023aiops,diaz2023joint,zhang2025survey}.
+Log-based anomaly detection has been especially influential.
+DeepLog \cite{du2017deeplog} and LogAnomaly \cite{meng2019loganomaly} learn behavioral patterns from logs and detect deviations at scale, offering a practical alternative to manual log inspection on datasets such as Loghub \cite{Loghub}.

-Other branches of AIOps research focus on predictive analytics and resource management.
-Time-series forecasting models, such as recurrent neural networks applied to cloud workload prediction \cite{zi2024time}, have been used to support proactive scaling and performance optimization.
-Unsupervised and explainable fault diagnosis methods further enhance interpretability in dynamic systems \cite{chen2022explainable}.
-Despite these advances, existing machine learning approaches typically operate in isolation—handling logs, metrics, or traces separately.
-They lack a holistic, context-aware understanding of system states, and most models fail to integrate reasoning, memory, and action planning capabilities necessary for truly autonomous IT operations \cite{abid2021review, he2021survey}.
-As a result, they often generate high false-positive rates or require significant human intervention to validate and act on alerts, limiting their effectiveness in fast-paced, large-scale environments \cite{hsieh2024comprehensivexai}.
+Other AIOps work addresses predictive analytics, resource management, and explainable diagnosis \cite{zi2024time,chen2022explainable}.
+These models are valuable, but they often operate over a single modality or a fixed incident stage.
+In practice, an autonomous operations system must connect heterogeneous evidence, remember earlier observations, and decide whether the next action should collect more information or modify the system.
+AOI builds on AIOps prediction methods but treats them as part of a broader closed-loop recovery process.